 A growing number of applications are being created using smart contracts deployed on the Ethereum network.
 These are known as decentralized applications or DApps.
 Importantly, DApps are permissionless, meaning anyone is free to use them.

-A simple example is dice2.win, which is a "provably fair" dice game where players can participate without revealing their identity.
-To play, you just send ETH to a smart contract that keeps your bet if you lose, or pays out if you win.
-Since the contracts that define the game are open source, the house's 1% edge is verifiable, as is the random number generator.
-This makes the game 'provably fair,' unlike traditional casinos with opaque management.
+For a simple example of a DApp, imagine a dice game.
+To play, you send ETH to a smart contract that keeps your bet if you lose, or pays out if you win.
+Since the contracts that define the game are open source, we can verify, for instance, that the house has a 1% edge.
+We can also inspect the contract to ensure that the random number generator is indeed random.
+This transparency makes the game 'provably fair,' unlike traditional casinos which are inevitably plagued by opacity due to their inherent lack of transparency.
+Also, since identities aren't required to interact on Ethereum, anyone in the world can play our decentralized dice game without restriction.

 Why is ETH in the Bitcoin.com Wallet?